 It is important to appreciate that the same primary law of love also applied in the OT.

-When Jesus was asked to encapsulate the OT law he restated the shema of Deut 6: “You shall love the Lord your God…and your neighbour as your self” (Mtt 22:37-40; Mk 12:30); and thus “love is the fulfilling of the law” (Rom 13:10)—that is, every specific application of and obedience to the moral law of God is motivated by love for God and our neighbour.
+When Jesus was asked to encapsulate the OT law he restated the shema of Deut 6: “You shall love the Lord your God…and your neighbour as your self” (Mtt 22:37-40; Mk 12:30); and thus, as taught by Paul, “love is the fulfilling of the law” (Rom 13:10)—that is, every specific application of and obedience to the moral law of God is motivated by love for God and our neighbour.

 Both the Great Commandment of the NT (Mtt 22:37-40) and the Ten Commandments of the OT (Ex 20) are summary statements; that is, they condense numerous other laws into one or several all-encompassing statements.
 For example, the Ten Commandments break down into the first four, which relate to our relationship with God and the following six, relating to our relationships with one another; all the other more detailed commandments of the OT then flow from at least one of those ten summary statements (e.g. “You shall not steal” is a summary statement of all other OT laws that relate to money and property, including tithes and offerings).
 The NT Great Commandment is merely a reiteration of the Ten Commandments and its twofold nature: 1.
 Love the Lord (first four commandments) 2.
 Love our neighbour (last six commandments).